Pretty Girl Bullshit

-"Pretty Girl Bullshit" (a title appearing censored on the clean versions of albums and in some reviews as "Pretty Girl Bullsh*t") is a R&B and rap song written and performed by Mario Winans and Foxy Brown (in the writing credit Brown uses her real name, Inga Marchand).
+"Pretty Girl Bullshit" (censored as "Pretty Girl Bullsh*t") is a R&B song by American singer Mario Winans, featuring American rappers Foxy Brown and P. Diddy.
 The song first appeared in 2003 on Bad Boys II, the soundtrack to the film of the same name.
-In 2004 it appeared on Hurt No More, Winans' second album.

-The voice of Sean Combs (the executive producer of the Bad Boys II soundtrack) can be heard in the song interjecting short phrases such as "yeah, yeah!
-Let's go."
+The following year, it appeared on Winans' second album and major label debut, Hurt No More (2004).
+Bad Boy Records label boss and the executive producer of both projects, P. Diddy, acts as the song's hype man.

 Content

 The song is arranged as a sort of dialogue that indicates that Brown's character is the pretty girl whose "bullshit" troubles Winans.
 Unlike those delivered by Brown, the lyrics sung by Winans do not include profanity; "Take your pretty girl bull" is his harshest phrase.

 Brown's rap takes the narrative position of chiding Winans for infidelity and, in particular, for his generosity to other women.
 She complains that he has "had a hoe rockin' my red gold Cartier on her wrist" and "y'all don't want a girl in Yves Saint Laurent, You'd rather fuck a hoe in a bullshit Gabann'".
 Characteristically, Brown also makes various boasts which include namechecking Sean Combs, saying that "I'm in Caprice" (perhaps referring to Capri), and bragging "I'm a Bad girl, illest bitch grinding...Sean John Rolls hold chocolate diamonds..."

 Winans, in contrast, delivers far less aggressive lyrics in his characteristic R&B style.
 In the song's intro he sings "I can't live with you" several times.
 As the song progresses, he expresses doubts about their compatibility singing "What am I to do, when you act a fool" and "What you had in me, too fine to see."
 By the middle of the song, he is explicitly dismissive of his partner's "pretty girl bull" and sings "...if you wanna go, walk right out that door...If you wanna leave, it's okay with me...Matter of fact I'm begging please."

 All three artists add various phrases ad libitum, particularly in the last two choruses.